 It’s that time of year where you begin to reflect on what you’ve accomplished so far this year and what you haven’t accomplished.
 Then there’s the family that maybe you’re not looking forward to seeing and the questions you’re not looking forward to answer, such as WHY are you still single or not married.
-Or the WHEN are you having kids questions.
+Or the WHEN you will have kids questions.
 If that wasn’t enough invasion into your personal life its’ the HOW question, where you may be tempted to exaggerate the truth about work, relationships and other things to avoid the follow-up questions.

-So to help with overcoming the holiday blues I’ve listed a few tips that have come in handy for me over the years to help with surviving the holidays.
+So to help with overcoming the holiday blues, I’ve listed a few tips that have come in handy for me over the years to help with surviving the holidays.

 Answering Work Questions